scalableinternetservices/ucsb_website/project.md

   database.
 If necessary, write custom sql to optimize.
 * Deploy your data-related optimizations on a simple load-balanced configuration, with the medium--large dataset.
   * Test using Tsung, measure, and document.

 #### Sprint 7: November 26, 2015 -- December 3, 2015 (No lab on the 26th)
 * Conduct a retrospective on how the last sprint went and how you can improve.
 * Create a large dataset (more than 100,000 records).
-* Implement server-side caching.
+* Implement server-side caching (if you haven't already)
 * Deploy your caching optimizations on a simple load-balanced configuration, with the large dataset, both with and without memcache.
 * Test using Tsung, measure, and document.

 #### Sprint 8: December 3, 2015 -- December 10, 2015
 * Conduct a retrospective on how the last sprint went and how you can improve.